Global Ethics - Summer 2019, Illinois Institute of Technology

 Schopenhauer’s Ethical Thought (Bernard Reginster) - Fall 2015

 The Meaning of Life (Charles Larmore) - Spring 2014

 Deductive Logic (Richard Heck) - Fall 2013

 The Meaning of Life (Alexandra King) - Summer 2013

-Introduction to Ethics - Introductory-level survey course, using historical as well as contemporary readings. covering the major approaches to ethical theory, as well as sections on meaning, and on the stoic tradition.
+Introduction to Ethics - Introductory-level survey course, emphasizing the relevance of ethical theory to the students’ real life concerns by utilizing various media to present contemporary cases illustrating the issues covered in class.
+Readings will include historical as well as contemporary sources. covering the major approaches to ethical theory, ethics of care, as well as the meaning of life.

 Early Modern Philosophy - An introductory survey course.
 It goes beyond the canonical texts to examine particular philosophical ideas through the correspondence some major figures had with prominent women of their time, like Descartes’s exchange with Princess Elizabeth on the mind-body problem, or letters between Leibniz and Sophie Charlotte of Prussia, criticizing empiricist views.